scullem/dsp/05a-python.md

 * Need to perform mathematical operations like difference, union, intersection, etc.
 * Do not need to store nested lists, sets, or dictionaries in a data structure.
 These are all mutable and therefore not hashable.
 >>
->> Need to give examples and explain the performance finding an element
+>> Need to give examples and explain the performance finding an element. helpful reference: http://www.codersgrid.com/2013/06/19/introduction-to-list-set-tuple-and-dictionary-in-python/

 ---